• Skip to primary navigation

 Brown Sugar Cake with Rhubarb Compote and Creme Fraiche Buttercream

-Side view of brown sugar cake with rhubarb compote and creme fraiche buttercream on a grey background
+Sliced brown sugar cake with rhubarb compote and creme fraiche buttercream.

 Infinitely variable and endlessly delicious.
 Brown sugar cake + an easy compote of whatever fruit you have on hand (or even jam!) + creme fraiche buttercream = a lovely cake that you can customize to what’s available locally, in season, and makes your palate sing.
 Here I’ve sandwiched the golden cake layers with a rhubarb compote, because I first made this in May when the teetering pile of rhubarb in my fridge threatened to tumble out every time I opened the door.